01618830666

 • Particulate matter

 It is important to note that burning any organic material releases potentially harmful chemicals into the air.
-It should be carried out buy a specialist contractor with caution and proper PPE .
+It should be carried out by a specialist contractor with caution and proper PPE.

 When controlling or handling Japanese knotweed

-we wear protective personal equipment such as gloves and eye protection.
+We wear protective personal equipment such as gloves and eye protection.
 A mask with a filter rated N95 or higher can also provide additional protection against inhaling any airborne particles released during control measures.
-However, it is important to follow local regulations and guidelines for handling potentially harmful plants and the use of protective equipment.
+However, it is important to follow local regulations and guidelines for handling potentially harmful plants and for using protective equipment.

 Contact Stephen for further information on 07753682333